zhangsean/sublime-TortoiseGIT/README.md

 ============
 Install it using [Sublime Package Control](http://wbond.net/sublime_packages/package_control).
-If TortoiseSVN is not installed at `C:\\Program Files\\TortoiseGIT\\bin\\TortoiseGitProc.exe`, specify the correct path by setting property "tortoiseproc_path" in your TortoiseSVN.sublime-settings file.
+If TortoiseSVN is not installed at `C:\\Program Files\\TortoiseGIT\\bin\\TortoiseGitProc.exe`, specify the correct path by setting property "tortoisegit_path" in your TortoiseSVN.sublime-settings file.

 The default key bindings are
 - [ctrl+alt+v then c] : commit changes to local repo